Imeneallouche/Team-13/Crypto/vigenere_cipher/instruction.md

 ### Steps:
 1. Retrieve `encrypted_message.txt` from the repository.
-2. Apply your knowledge of polyalphabetic ciphers to reveal the hidden text.
-The keyword relates closely to the context of this competition.
+2. Apply your knowledge of polyalphabetic ciphers to reveal the hidden text, the keyword relates closely to the context of this competition.
 3. Format your findings into a flag as `shellmates{unveiled_text}`, adapting the revealed message into the required format.

 ### Hint: